Connectivity is at the heart of the network that connects people and machines to create the future of the patient experience.

-Let's take a closer look at this large network that connects people and machines to build an organizational mesh of well-being.
+Let's take a closer look at the technology that connects patients, health professionals and machines to create the future of the patient experience.

 Indeed, the patient-centered approach is based on the relationships between a patient, his or her family and healthcare professionals.
 These partnerships lead to a care plan, its implementation and its adjustment over time.

 The patient of tomorrow is one who becomes their own care pathway agent, informed about their pathology, empowered in their medical care and in collaboration with their care team.
 How?
 Via data collected through new connected objects, stored and analyzed (big data) before being shared.
 The patient will be informed and will participate in their own healthcare decisions while communicating on their habits, tastes and preferences.

 Of course, this collection, storage, analysis and sharing of information are carried out in the strictest confidence, respecting regulations to ensure the security and integrity of personal data.

 In five to 10 years, the following services will be essential:

 ● A patient medical file that is available on a national hub, centralizing the medical and medication plan for each patient, regardless of the provider, prescriber, pharmacist, specialist, nurse, patient, or care staff.
 Medical care providers will be able to consult or add information for accurate follow-up of the patient.

 ● A national patient agenda: Put the patient at the center of coordinated health care.
 Improve participant coordination and follow-up through a complete visual of their appointments and events associated with the patient’s journey

 Web or mobile applications of personalized medicine for prevention and early diagnosis, telemedicine, making appointments online, perioperatively.